First Time DUI Charges in Temecula, California

 Per California Vehicle Code 23152, someone with 0.08 percent of more, by weight, of alcohol in his or her blood is guilty of drunken driving—but even if someone has less than 0.08 percent, it does not meant that they are in the clear.
 There are other ways that impairment can be confirmed; for example, alleging that the defendant failed the Standardized Field Sobriety Test.

 If you have been criminally charged with your first DUI, it is expected for you to have a lot of concerns.
 One of the most prevalent concern is the penalties that you are facing.

 - Under California Vehicle Code §23536, a conviction for the first time of driving under the influence is punishable with the following:

 - County jail between 96 hours and 6 months.

 - Attend a 4 or 9-month long alcohol or drug treatment program

 On top of this, you also run the risk of having your license suspended for six months.

 Contact a Temecula DUI defense lawyer today!

 As you can see, even if it is your first time dealing with a DUI charge, you need to act fast to protect your legal rights.
-At the Law Office of Nic Cocis & Associates, we recognize the steps to take to defend against drunken driving charges—we know the defenses that we can advance on your behalf.
+At the Law Office of Nicolai Cocis & Associates, we recognize the steps to take to defend against drunken driving charges—we know the defenses that we can advance on your behalf.
 With over 15 years of experience, you can trust in our firm.

 Call us today to schedule your free consultation.